Yangxinsix/myqueue/README.rst

 Resubmit failed or timed-out tasks.

-positional arguments:
+folder:

-  * *folder*: Task-folder.
+    Task-folder.
 Use --recursive (or -r) to include subfolders.

 optional arguments:
   -h, --help            show this help message and exit